-And then there was the old, inner city, dropped right at the heart of the modern one.
-The old city was walled off from the outer and until recently, when overpopulation demanded they use all the space they had, had been completely inaccessible to the public.
+But then there was the old, inner city, dropped right at the heart of the modern one.
+The old city was walled off from the outer and until recently, when overpopulation demanded they use all the space they had, it had been completely inaccessible to the public.

 Captain Song didn’t so much as glance at it, leading the group inside the palace and down a long echoing hallway lined with cold statues.
 Surprisingly, the ceilings were high enough for Leihlani, who only had to duck in the dark, twisting stairways.
 When they reached the throne room, the Captain had them wait outside while he spoke with the King.

 Maebhe surreptitiously wiped her palms on her trousers.
-She’d never met the king before.
+She’d never met King Whelan before.
 She’d never done anything this important before.

 The throne room was round, with floor-length windows taking up its circumference.
 Some were open, making soft blue curtains billow in from the eastern side.
 Even from here, Maebhe could catch glimpses of that blackened castle.

-The King himself – at least, Maebhe assumed this was the King.
-She’d never actually met him – was settled in an armchair far from those eastern windows.
-The modern furniture seemed almost out of place in the otherwise ancient throne room, but the man himself did not.
-He was an older man, hair streaked with silver and dark skin framed by thin dirin.
+The King himself was settled in an armchair far from those eastern windows.
+The modern furniture seemed out of place in the otherwise ancient throne room, but the man himself did not.
+He was an older orinian, his hair streaked with silver and his dark skin highlighted by light birthmarks.
 He stood when they entered, folding his long hands in front of him and inclining his head in greeting.

 Kieran bowed, Maebhe and Íde quickly following.
 Maebhe could hear her heart beat in her ears.

-“Please, stand,” King Whelan said in a voice much younger than his appearance suggested.
-It matched the sharp light in his eyes, the sleek fit of his well-tailored suit, made in the latest style.
+“Please rise,” King Whelan said in a voice younger than his appearance suggested.
+It matched the sharp light in his eyes, the sleek fit of his well-tailored suit.

 Leihlani pressed a fist to her chest and bowed.
 “The story your subjects carry with them, Your Highness.”

-King Whelan looked at Kieran, Íde, and Maebhe with a raised eyebrow, his stare making Maebhe want to inch behind her brother.
+King Whelan looked at Kieran, Íde, and Maebhe with a raised eyebrow, his keen stare making Maebhe want to inch behind her brother.
 Whelan beckoned Kieran forward.
 “I know you.
-You’re a detective with the force, are you not?”
+You’re a captain of the guard, are you not?”